Lost in Aggregation: The Causal Interpretation of the IV Estimand: The Causal Effect of an Aggregate Treatment

 \citet{caetano2025causal} also consider aggregates of component treatments, but do not give a full causal interpretation of the aggregate causal effect.
 Instead they consider various types of averages over the effects of the components as their target of estimation.
-If these averages are to be understood as a marginal causal effect that can inform policy, then their implicit ACID is the distribution of weights in their averages. \citet{caetano2025causal} note that the issue of defining aggregate causal effects needs to be distinguished from treatment effect heterogeneity, which usually refers to different responses to treatment across (subpopulations of) units.
-In contrast, for aggregate causal effects the variation arises due to different instantiations of the same treatment value \emph{within} a unit.
-Formally we agree with this distinction, but in practice it is less clear, especially if the subpopulations are not known or sharply delineated: On the standard view of heterogeneous treatment effects we have a population of units that (in fact) divide into subpopulations with different causal effects between subpopulations, but the same effect within each subpopulation.
-One can view the aggregate setting as modeling a population of units where the causal effect of the treatment is an average across units, but each individual may instantiate the treatment differently in its components.
-In many ways the aggregate setting we describe can provide an explanation for heterogeneous treatment effects \textit{because} different subpopulations cluster units that instantiate the (aggregate) treatment differently in their components.
+If these averages are to be understood as a marginal causal effect that can inform policy, then their implicit ACID is the distribution of weights in their averages.